18F/18f.gsa.gov/_posts/2018-02-28-ask-18f-data-collection.md

 tags:
 - ask 18f
 - data access
 excerpt: "We are launching a new series called Ask 18F – an advice column that answers questions sent in by federal employees.
 Our technical experts hope to dispel myths and ease fears about building or buying technology in government.
-We aim to give you suggested resources, questions to ask your team and lastly, a good starting off point to tackle the problem you wish to solve. "
+We aim to give you suggested resources, questions to ask your team and lastly, a good starting off point to tackle the problem you wish to solve."
 ---

 We’re launching a new series called, “Ask 18F” – an advice column that answers questions sent in by federal employees.
 Our technical experts hope to dispel myths and ease fears about building or buying technology in government.
 We’ll give you helpful resources, questions to ask your team, and a good starting point to tackle your problem.